DarkStarSword/miasmata-fixes/README.md

 This script can decode the game's environment database into human editable JSON, and then re-encode the JSON back into the binary format used by the game.

-With some small tweaks this code can probably be made generic to work with other databases used by the game as well.
+### data.py ###
+This script can decode & re-encode any database used by the game to/from JSON, including the saved games.

 ### markers.py ###
 This script lists and plots the location of items listed in the game's markers